sybrew/the-seo-framework/readme.txt

 **Summarized:**

 * This is a massive update which makes The SEO Framework much easier to understand, with colorized counters, color vision deficiency support and many more changes.
-* The SEO Framework now has better support for people with color vision deficiency and has better support for robots to access and understand your website.
+* The SEO Framework now also has better support for robots to access and understand your website.
 * One way robots better understands your website is that Social (Auto-)Descriptions have received an overhaul since they abide to different standards, they may also be much longer!
 * The Robots.txt file output has been reworked and will now prevent notifications in Google Webmaster Tools.
 * WooCommerce has gained extra support with multiple Social Open Graph Product Images and front-end AnsPress question descriptions now reflect the admin side.